hhjami/offline-judge/README.md

 * Timeout after 3s for slow solutions
 * Supports C++
 * You can choose the problem and file using a menu
 * It supports special judge.
-The format of the special judge is, `stdin`: user output file, `input.txt`: judge input file, `output.txt`: judge answer file.
+The format of the special judge is, `stdin: user output file`, `input.txt: judge input file`, `output.txt: judge answer file`.

 ### How do I get set up? ###